dnwiebe/Simulino/README.md

 Simulino a web service, with clients in many languages.
 But that's in the future.

 ### In Progress
+Updated 6/7/2015

+* Instruction execution logging has been kind of hacked in as a temporary debugging measure.
+Probably we want to promote it to a sanctioned feature, though, which will probably involve streams somehow and will certainly involve bringing all the `toString` methods on `Instruction`s under test.
+We might also want to include some kind of state transition logging: for example, for a `PUSH` instruction, what value was pushed and to where in memory.

+### Prioritized Backlog
-Updated 6/3/2015
+Updated 6/7/2015

-* Get `BlinkTest` (which runs the Blink demo program that comes with the Arduino IDE) passing without pending.
+1. Get `BlinkTest` (which runs the Blink demo program that comes with the Arduino IDE) passing without pending.
 Currently I'm just implementing any instructions found to be used but undefined until I find an OUT to port $05 or a write to memory location $25, which is PORTB, bit 7 of which controls pin 13, which is where the LED is.
 Then I'll take a break from implementing instructions and make `PortHandler`s for the `PORT`xs.

-### Prioritized Backlog
-Updated 6/7/2015

 1. `AvrCpu` has a method called `.register` whose name is misleading.
 It ought to be called `.memory` or `.dataMemory` or something.